-Notes:

-Past grade distribution Total number of evaluated students: 38

-A В С D Е FX
+Past grade distribution Total number of evaluated students: 20 A В С D Е FX 20,0 35,0 30,0 15,0 0,0 0,0 Lecturers: Sang Hyun Shin, Mgr.
+Miloš Procházka, PhD.

-28,95 34,21 26,32 10,53 0,0 0,0

-Lecturers: Mgr : Miloš Procházk a, PhD.

-Last change: 28.12.2021

-Approved by:

-FiF.KVŠ/A-boVS-337/15 Reading and Translating Korean Texts 2

-per week: 2 per level/semester: 28 Form of the course: on-site learning

-2 assignments during the semester regarding the translation and presentation.
+University: Comenius University Bratislava Faculty: Faculty of Arts Course ID: Course title: FiF KVŠ/A-boVS-337/15 Reading and Translating Korean Texts 2 Educational activities: Type of activities: seminar Number of hours: per week: 2 per level/semester: 28 Form of the course: on-site learning Number of credits: 6 Recommended semester: 7.
+Educational level: I. Prerequisites: Course requirements: 2 assignments during the semester regarding the translation and presentation.
 The exact date and scope of the each test will be announced at the beginning of the semester.
-The evaluation of assignments weigh 60% of the total evaluation. (each assignment: 30%)

-Final written exam (for writing and reading) in the form of a test from texts and topics learned during the semester.
+The evaluation of assignments weigh 60% of the total evaluation. (each assignment: 30%) Final written exam (for writing and reading) in the form of a test from texts and topics learned during the semester.
 The date of the exam will be published via the AIS system no later than in the last week of the teaching part of the semester.
 The evaluation for the exam in the form of a test weighs 40% of the total evaluation.
 2 assignments and passing the final written exam (from the course content) are required.
 Violation of academic ethics results in the cancellation of the obtained points in the relevant evaluation item.
 The student will be admitted to the final exam if he / she achieves a positive evaluation (min.
 60%).
 The teacher accepts max.
 3 absences with proven documents.
 Any absence must be reported in advance.
-The overall evaluation consists of 60% of the interim and 40% of the final evaluation based on the classification scale:

-A: 100%-92%, B: 91%-84%, C: 83%-76%, D: 75%-68%, E: 67%-60%, FX: 59%-0% Scale of assessment (preliminary/final): Continuously 60%, in the trial period 40%.

-Students can read, write and translate advanced Korean with proper grammars and structures.
+The overall evaluation consists of 60% of the interim and 40% of the final evaluation based on the classification scale: A: 100%-92%, B: 91%-84%, C: 83%-76%, D: 75%-68%, E: 67%-60%, FX: 59%-0% Scale of assessment (preliminary/final): Continuously 60%, in the trial period 40%.
+Learning outcomes: Students can read, write and translate advanced Korean with proper grammars and structures.
 They will understand the advanced grammatical forms, constructions and units of the Korean language.
 They will learn to use them correctly in the specific situations.

-Translating Korean TOPIK2 vocabulary and basic conversation in Korean into English and Slovak every week with different topic.

-TOPIK 2 vocabulary list
+Class syllabus: Translating Korean TOPIK2 vocabulary and basic conversation in Korean into English and Slovak every week with different topic.
+Recommended literature: TOPIK 2 vocabulary list Languages necessary to complete the course:

-Notes:

-Past grade distribution Total number of evaluated students: 20

-A В С D Е FX

-30,0 40,0 10,0 20,0 0,0 0,0
+Past grade distribution Total number of evaluated students: 20 A В С D Е FX 30,0 40,0 10,0 20,0 0,0 0,0 Lecturers: Sang Hyun Shin, Mgr.
+Miloš Procházka, PhD.

-Lecturers: Mgr .
-Zuzana Hritzov á, PhD.

-Last change: 28.12.2021

-Approved by: